How to clean up and optimize your Mac: My go-to methods

 Update your software

-Software updates typically contain fixes and enhancements that improve system and app performance.
+Software updates typically contain fixes and enhancements that improve the performance of your Mac and apps.
 Start by checking for two types of updates: for macOS and apps.

 To check for updates for macOS: